ThirVondukr/passlib/docs/narr/quickstart.rst

 had the foresight to provide not just a reference implementation, but a standard hash encoding format, these hashes should be reliably interoperatable across all implementations.

-*Issues:* In it's default configuration, Argon2 uses more memory than the other hashes.
+*Issues:* In its default configuration, Argon2 uses more memory than the other hashes.
-However, this is one of it's hallmarks as a "memory hard" hashing algorithm, and contributes to it's security.
+However, this is one of its hallmarks as a "memory hard" hashing algorithm, and contributes to its security.
 Furthermore the exact amount used is configurable.
-It's only main drawback is that as of 2016-6-20 it's only 3 years old.
+Its only main drawback is that as of 2019-01-12, it's only 6 years old.
 It's seen only a few minor adjustments since 2013, but as it is just now gaining widespread use, the next few years are the period in which it will likely either prove itself, or be found wanting.
-It's for this reason, any cryptographic algorithm less than a decade old is generally considered "young" :)
+It's for this reason, any cryptographic algorithm less than a decade old is generally considered "young". :)

 BCrypt
 ......